 See recipe card for quantities.

-How to make apricot harissa glaze for chicken
+How to make harissa chicken with apricot glaze

-Now that we’ve covered the ingredients you need to make this one pot glazed apricot harissa chicken breast and pearl couscous recipe, let’s first start by making the glaze.
+Now that we’ve covered the ingredients you need to make this chicken and pearl couscous recipe, let’s first start by making the apricot glaze.
 The glaze can be made a day ahead of time, although you may need to rewarm and thin with water to reach the desired consistency.

 First, combine apricot preserves, sugar, water and brandy in a small saucepan over medium heat, whisking to dissolve sugar.
 Reduce to low heat and simmer until the glaze reaches the desired consistency, adjusting with a teaspoon of water as needed.